 Have you tried Airbnb?
 While there is fancy, expensive places to stay, you can also find dirt cheap accommodations with fun amenities.
 I’ve used Airbnb several times and found some great accommodations in and near the Los Angeles area that are a really great deal.
 If you’re new to Airbnb, you can get a $40 credit your first trip through my link.

 Camping is also an excellent idea because you don’t spend a dime if you take this option.
 As long as you have a tent or two, you can always find the perfect spot to spend the night.
-You also need blankets, sleeping bags and beddings if you want to embrace the camping option.
+Some camping gear you should also bring are blankets, flashlights, camping lantern, and sleeping bags and/or tent if you want to embrace the camping option.
 If the weather is right, camping is a very smart idea.
 It is free, you enjoy the great outdoors and you are in touch with Mother Nature.

 7. Walk when you can